-The first selection criterion referred to the authority: the most authoritative sources in each country were chosen, at first, through the FAO FBDG webpage (10), as done in the comparative studies of the food guides of Painter et al. (6) and FAO (7).
-The search was expanded to PubMed, Medline, Scielo and Google Scholar, using as keywords (with and without quotation marks), "vegetarian food guide/guidelines", "vegetarian food pyramid", "vegetarian food pyramid", "vegetarian food plate" and "vegan food plate".
+The first selection criterion referred to the authority: the most authoritative sources in each country were chosen, at first, through the FAO FBDG webpage, as done in the comparative studies of the food guides of Painter et al. and FAO.
+The search was expanded to PubMed, Medline, Scielo and Google Scholar, using as keywords (with and without quotation marks), "vegetarian food guide/guidelines", "vegan food guide/guidelines", "vegan food pyramid", "vegan food pyramid", "vegan food plate" and "vegan food plate".

 In some countries, the vegetarian alternative is included in the FBDG for the general population.
-While their pictorial representations have the great advantage of normalizing the vegetarian diet as a healthy alternative to the omnivore diet for the general population, they are not included in this comparison since they do not consider the possible deficiencies of some nutrients (essential amino acids, vitamin B{12} , calcium or vitamin D).
+While their pictorial representations have the great advantage of normalizing the vegetarian diet as a healthy alternative to the omnivore diet for the general population, they are not included in this comparison since they do not consider the possible deficiencies of some nutrients (essential amino acids, vitamin $B{12}$ , calcium or vitamin D).